codeation/impress/README.md

 ### Notes

-- The project in a beta stage.
+- The project is in a beta stage.
 It's suitable for developing in-house applications.
 - The project tested on Debian 11.6 and macOS Big Sur.
 - The library may contain bugs.
-- The API is generally stable, but the details are subject to change.
+- The API is stable, but the details are subject to change.

 In fact, Go is the most suitable language for developing GUI applications.
 It's fast enough to spin an interactive application.
 It is multi-tasking to handle the states of separate windows.
 It is compact so that the application starts instantly.
 It is high level to develop complex application.